The 10 Best Superhero Stories of 2017

 Every year, we march closer and closer to Peak Superhero.
 There has to come a day when the genre’s bubble of cultural dominance, which has slowly inflated for the past decade and a half, will pop.
 But that day seems very far away at the end of 2017, what with all the spandex-clad movies, shows, and comics currently saturating the entertainment market.
 In recognition of that cross-pollination, here’s a new thing we’re trying out: a combined list of the ten best superhero stories of the year, across all platforms.
 We tried to look for discrete narratives, ranging from an entire season of television to single issues of comics series, along with one special exception for a story that hasn’t yet been finished.
+I had to make difficult calls and leave off such deserving entries as Wonder Woman (the movie) and Black Bolt (the comic), which speaks to how great of a year this was for superhero stories.
 Don your cape and cowl and join us.

 The Unbeatable Squirrel Girl, “I’ve Been Waiting for a Squirrel Like You” (Comics)